sgjsakura/AspNetCore/PagerDemo.md

   });
 }
 ```
-You may also to to use the setup delegate in the `AddBootstrapPagerGenerator` method (see the example in the `Simple Usage` section), it is a shortcut meaner with the same effect as `Configure` method.
+You may also to to use the setup delegate in the `AddBootstrapPagerGenerator` method (see the example in the `Simple Usage` section), it is a shortcut manner with the same effect as `Configure` method.

 #### Configure Options using Config File
 ASP.NET Core application provide the ability to load configuration from setting files (usually named as `appsettings.json`).
 This pager framework also supports set most of the options in the settings file, a example is shown as below: